Available in EPUB format for use in your favorite e-reader.

 Who is behind Volleyball Coaching Wizards?

 As is true of the Wizards, the two individuals behind the project have a wide volleyball coaching experience.

 John Forman is the author of the Coaching Volleyball blog.
 His experience as a coach includes Juniors and high school, college and university in the US and U.K. He also coached professionally in Sweden.
 Further, he founded and ran the largest juniors club in his native Rhode Island.

 Mark Lebedew authors the At Home on the Court Blog.
 He coaches professionally in Germany, with additional experience in Poland, Belgium, and Italy.
 His teams have won league and cup competitions and have competed in the CEV Champions League, including winning a bronze medal.
-Mark is also Head Coach for the Australian Men’s National Team.
-He previously assisted internationally for both Australia and Germany.
+Mark is also Head Coach for the Slovenian Men’s National Team, having previously led his native Australia.

 Mark holds a German DSB A license and an Australian NCAS Level 2 and has been an FIVB Coaches Instructor since 2009.
 He partnered with his brother and father to publish My Profession: The Game.
 That’s an English translation of the last book by legendary Russian coach, Vyacheslav Platonov